Half & Full Day Trip Ideas

 Mammoth Mountain Gondola Ride: Take a gondola ride to the top of Mammoth Mountain to an elevation of 11,053 feet!
 There you will have unbeatable panoramic views of over 400 miles of the Sierra Nevada Mountain Range.
 Explore the Top of the Sierra Interpretive Center with interactive displays on the area's geology, hydrology and volcanic history.
 The gondola ride is only a 15 minute ride from the Adventure Center at the base of the mountain.
 Dogs on a leash our welcome!
 Free maps are available at the Adventure Center.
 Fee required.
 For more information contact Mammoth Mountain at 800-626-6684.

-Leavitt Falls Vista, Mountain Gate Park, Golden Gate Mine – Half to Full Day
+Leavitt Falls Vista, Mountain Gate Park – Half to Full Day

 Leavitt Meadows and Leavitt Falls Vista: The views are jaw-dropping from this vista!
 Have a picnic overlooking Leavitt Meadows and marvel at the multi-tiered falls dropping over 300 feet!
 Directions: From Hwy 395, about 14 miles south of Walker and about 17 miles north of Bridgeport, turn west onto Sonora Pass (Hwy 108).
 Drive 8.8 miles to the signed Leavitt Falls Vista Point on the left (south).